phronmophobic/llama.clj/README.md

 _Note: The llama.cpp ffi bindings are based on the `4329d1acb01c353803a54733b8eef9d93d0b84b2` git commit.
 Future versions of llama.cpp might not be compatible if breaking changes are made.
 TODO: include instructions for updating ffi bindings._

+_Note: Dual wielding ggml and gguf llama.cpp versions is possible, but not currently supported for locally compiled builds.
+Please file an issue if you need this_

 For Example:

 ```sh